User37som/libbitcoin/Configuration Settings.md

 [general]

-# Only hd-new and stealth-encode currently use the testnet flag.
+# Only hd-new and stealth-encode currently use the testnet distinction, apart from swapping servers.
-# This option is of limited usefulness because most commands cannot honor it.
-# Currently libbitcoin must be recompiled to support testnet for most commands.
+# The network to use, either 'mainnet' or 'testnet'.
+Defaults to 'mainnet'.
-testnet = false
+network = mainnet

 # Number of times to retry contacting the server before giving up.
 retries = 0

 # Milliseconds to wait for a response from the server.
-wait = 2000
+wait = 10000

-[server]
+[mainnet]

-# The URI of the obelisk server.
+# The URL of the Obelisk mainnet server.
-address = tcp://obelisk.unsystem.net:9091
+url = tcp://obelisk.unsystem.net:9091

+[testnet]

-# The base-16 encoded public key of the server.
+# The URL of the Obelisk testnet server.
-# public-key =
+url = tcp://obelisk.unsystem.net:10091
 ```

 The file is not strictly an `ini` file although it is similar in structure.
 It is based on [Boost program options](http://www.boost.org/doc/libs/1_56_0/doc/html/program_options/overview.html#idp344521728).